-Repairing Cracks with Spray Foam Insulation
+How to Repair Cracks with Expanding Spray Foam

-Use a spray foam that requires acetone for clean-up, this information will be on the back of the can.
+Use a spray foam that requires acetone for clean-up.
+This information will be on the back of the can.
 Don't use water-based foams that call for soap and water to clean up, they are too soft and flexible when they cure and will not stop the crack from coming back.

 Wear latex gloves and safety glasses when spraying the foam to keep it off your skin.
-It will stick to everything and may damage some surfaces, so mask any surrounding areas that may come in contact with it, and have a rag and acetone handy for cleaning up spills.
+It will stick to everything and may damage some surfaces, so mask any surrounding areas that may come in contact with it.
+Also have a rag and acetone handy for cleaning up spills.
 Nail polish remover will work for clean-up also if you don't have acetone.
 Be careful when using these solvents, they will remove the finish on many surfaces including furniture, flooring, painted surfaces and possibly the dye in some fabrics.

-Prep the Crack
+Prepare the Crack for Repair

 Begin the repair by clearing all the old caulk from the crack using a putty knife.
 Scrape surrounding tile and countertop using a razor-blade scraper.
 Slide the blade under the old caulk to shave it off the hard surfaces and cut it away from the gap.
 Scrape old caulk off drywall and plaster using a putty knife.
 Completely clean all surrounding surfaces for the best results when you re-caulk the counter later.

-You'll need at least a quarter inch opening along the crack to allow for inserting the foam tube.
+You'll need at least a quarter inch opening along the crack to allow for inserting the application tube.
 If after the crack is cleared of all old material, the gap isn't wide enough, drill quarter inch holes about every six inches to allow for inserting the tube.

-Fill the Crack
+Fill the Crack with Foam

-Hold the can upside down and push the end of the tube into the gap behind the counter.
+Hold the can upside down and push the end of the tube into the gap behind the wall.
 Squeeze the trigger for a couple of seconds or until the foam begins to expand out of the tube.
 When it has started flowing, release pressure on the trigger.
 The foam will continue to flow from the tube, so don't pull the end out of the gap until it stops.